 Learning to code has never been more fun!
 Prenda Code Club is a self-guided online software program that teaches you how to code through hundreds of coding tutorials and dozens of real-world projects.
 Prenda offers a gamified learning experience ― as you progress through the activities, you’ll earn clothes and accessories for your personal avatar.

-1000 Books Before Kindergarten is a simple and very manageable way to help your child get ahead before their schooling begins.
-This is important because numerous studies estimate as many as one in five children have difficulties learning to read and reading proficiency is an early indicator of later academic success.
+1000 Books Before Kindergarten is a simple and manageable way to help your child get ahead before their schooling begins.
+Numerous studies estimate as many as one in five children have difficulty learning to read, and reading proficiency is an early indicator of later academic success.
 Since public formal education does not typically start until ages 5-6, parents and caregivers are the first education providers during the early critical developmental periods.
 When you sign up for this fantastic program, you will receive a bag with all the information you need to get started on your child's reading journey, including early literacy tips, easy activities you can do at home, reading recommendations, and some goodies!
 At each 100 book milestone, your child will be able to add a fish to our murals at the Waynesville and Canton branches so they can show off how much they've accomplished.
 Upon completion of the program, your child will receive a free book and other great prizes, as well as be able to choose a title from the collection in dedication to them.
 Visit any library branch to sign up or fill out this form!
 Contact one of our Youth Services Librarians for more information or to register your child.

 Waynesville Branch: Lisa Hartzell, MLIS.
 Phone: 828.356.2511.
 Email: firstname.lastname@example.org.

 Click on the links below to download a digital copy of all registration materials:

 - Information About the Murals at the Waynesville and Canton Libraries